-One of my favorite stories of Durga is when she is on the battlefield.
+A well-known story about Durga depicts her on the battlefield.
 After slaying all her enemies, she hears a baby crying.
 So, she walks over, brings the baby to her breast, and begins to feed it.

 If you need to slay the dragons of negativity, invoke Durga to help you embody the inner strength and power to transform.

 Agni or fire is a crucial element to transform energy and matter.
-This spiritual fire is a powerful for in the mind that dissolves or dissipates anger, fear and greed.
+This spiritual fire is a powerful force in the mind that dissolves or dissipates anger, fear, and greed.
 The power of Durga asks us to stoke the fire within ourselves.
-This is because only we have the ability to change and transform because that power is only within us.

 The practice of Agni Sara helps stoke your internal fire that is the seed of transformation.

 There are plenty of ways to bring the strength and wisdom of Hindu gods and goddesses into your life and practice.